wp-plugins/cp-appointment-calendar/README.txt

 * You can restrict specific dates.
 * Easy Ajax administration for the calendar.

+Please note that this is a plugin originally designed to accept bookings linked to PayPal payments.
+The feature for working without PayPal is implemented/available in the Pro version: http://wordpress.dwbooster.com/calendars/cp-appointment-calendar#download

 == Installation ==

 To install CP Appointment Calendar, follow these steps: